endel/library-template.ts/README.md

 TypeScript Library Template
 ===

 Template for authoring TypeScript modules for the browser.
-Uses Webpack + Karma
-+ Mocha for testing.
+This template
+includes:

+- Mocha as testing framework
+- Karma for in browser testing
+- Webpack for bundling your static library.

 Usage
 ---